Difference between Memory based and Register based Addressing Modes

 Prerequisite – Addressing Modes

-Addressing mode very much depend on the type of CPU organisation.
-There are three types of CPU organisation:
+Addressing mode very much depends on the type of CPU organization.
+There are three types of CPU organization:

-Addressing modes is used for one or both of the purpose.
+Addressing modes is used for one or both of the purposes.
 These can also be said as the advantages of using addressing mode:

 - To give programming versatility to the user by providing such facilities as pointers to memory, counter for loop control, indexing of data, and program relocation.

 - To reduce the number of bits in the addressing field of the instruction.

 There is a number of addressing modes available and it depends on the architecture and CPU organization which of the addressing modes can be applied.